Summary: number8 highlights the 12 principles of the Agile Manifesto designed to support development teams in implementing and executing with agility.

 Trusting Developers & Teams to Do Their Job Many executives don't trust their workers to choose the right job, which results in micromanagement.
 Such micromanagement can hamper productivity and place unnecessary pressure on the team.
 Projects should be built around motivated and passionate professionals who understand their strengths.
 Self-organized teams are more efficient and content to work on every aspect of their projects.

 Face to Face Conversations Essential instructions and project requirements can become lost in endless chain emails, which is why face-to-face communication is necessary.
 Executives should obtain feedback from the source and work with the team on the project.
-Virtual communications like video conferences can help in this process.
+Face to face conversations don't need to limit your ability to remain agile while working with remote employees, virtual communications like video conferences can accomplish the same goals.

 Collocation & Pair ProgrammingCollocation is the process of making a team work from the same open area.
 Pair programming is when two programmers are assigned the same workstation.
 One programmer is writing the code while the other looks at the bigger picture.
 Both swap roles every few minutes.
 Both of these processes improve product quality and make teams more productive.